you’ve told me what you want: less mental fog and more physical energy

 Adult stem cells are being used to treat patients by forming cartilage, growing new corneas to restore sight, treatments for stroke, and to repair damage after heart attacks.
 Early clinical trials have shown initial success in treating Parkinson’s disease and spinal cord injury.

 These ingredients are in other products that have been tested and shown to increase the release of stem cells from the bones.
-I have not yet had the Peak eXtreme Nutrition or Bug Out Bars tested to determine if the same or similar effects are obtained from consuming them.
+I have not yet had my products tested to determine if the same or similar effects are obtained from consuming them.

 - Aphanizomenon flos aquae (AFA) Klamath Blue Green Algae